easolhq/easolhq.github.io/docs/carts/cart_interactions/add_line_items.md

 {% endraw %}

 ### Clear cart
-In some instances you may want to clear all existing items out of a customer's cart before adding new items, this can be done by adding an additional `clear_cart` input field.
+In some instances you may want to clear all existing items out of a customer's cart before adding new items, this can be done by adding a `clear_cart` input field.

 {% raw %}
 ```liquid